Student Services Operations

 Students must maintain a cumulative 2.0 GPA.

 General - Students use the Free Application for Federal Student Aid and list Tech as one of the schools to receive information.
-With the exception of Unsubsidized, Additional Unsubsidized Federal Direct and PLUS loans, students must be financially eligible to receive funds from Federal financial aid programs.
+With the exception of Unsubsidized and PLUS loans, students must demonstrate financial need to receive funds from Federal financial aid programs.

 The Federal Pell Grant provides direct grants from the government to the undergraduate student for educational expenses.
-Since this is a grant program, the student does not have to repay the amounts received, unless the semester for which a grant is received is not completed.
+The student does not have to repay the amounts received, unless the semester for which a grant is received is not completed or the student receives grades of all F(s).

 The purpose of the Supplemental Educational Opportunity Grant Program is to provide additional funds to qualified students of exceptional need.
 Each grant is awarded according to federal guidelines.

-The University uses student employees when practicable, but students are not encouraged to work to an extent which would hinder their scholastic program.
+The University uses student employees when practical, but students are not encouraged to work to an extent which would hinder their scholastic program.
 Employment assignments are made under both the Federal College Work-Study Program and the institutional Non-Work-Study Program.
-To be eligible for student employment, the student must be enrolled at least half-time, successfully pass minimum load requirements, satisfy grade point requirements, maintain satisfactory employer-employee relations and have conduct and personal appearance that reflect credit to the student and the University.
+To be eligible for student employment, the student must be enrolled at least half-time, adhere to the academic progress policy, maintain satisfactory employer-employee relations and have conduct and personal appearance which reflects positively on the student and the University.

-The Federal Direct Loan program authorizes loans up to $3,500 per year for first-year undergraduates, $4,500 for second-year undergraduates, and $5,500 per year for undergraduates who have completed two years of undergraduate work.
+The Federal Direct Loan program authorizes loans up to $3,500 per year for freshman undergraduates, $4,500 for sophomore undergraduates, and $5,500 per year for junior and senior undergraduates.
 The maximum an undergraduate student may borrow is $23,000.
 Under this program a student must financially qualify for the loan.
-The loan has an interest rate of 6.8 percent.
+The interest rate is determined each June.

 Repayment of principal and interest ordinarily begins six months after the student leaves school or ceases to be at least a half-time student.
 However, interest will begin to accrue as of the date the student ceases to be at least half-time.
 The amount of the monthly payments will be based on the total amount borrowed.

 The Federal Direct Unsubsidized Stafford Loan has the same loan limits and deferments as the Direct Subsidized Loan.
-However, the student does not have to be financially eligible for the loan and must either pay the interest while in school or have it capitalized for repayment with the loan principal.
+However, the student does not have to demonstrate need for the loan and must either pay the interest while in school or have it capitalized for repayment with the loan principal.
 The total borrowed in Subsidized and Unsubsidized Direct undergraduate loans may not exceed the student’s yearly maximum as shown above.
 Graduate students may borrow up to $20,500 for a school year, not to exceed the total undergrad and grad maximum of $138,500.
-The loan has an interest rate of 6.8.
+The interest rate is determined each June.

-Dependent students may borrow $2,000 per year for four years.
-Independent students may borrow up to $6,000 per year for the first two years of undergraduate study and $7,000 per year thereafter with an undergraduate maximum of $34,500.
+Federal Direct Additional Unsubsidized Loan - Dependent students may borrow $2,000 per year for four years.
+Independent students may borrow up to $6,000 per year for the first two years of undergraduate study and $7,000 per year thereafter with an undergraduate maximum of $57,500.
 Borrowers do not have to show need but do have to apply for financial aid.
-The interest rate is 6.8 percent.
+The interest rate is determined each June.
 Students are responsible for paying the interest that accrues on the loan from the time the loan is disbursed until it is paid in full but have the option to defer interest payments while in school and have the interest added to the amount borrowed.